erfanul007/portfolio-ai/README.md

 ---

-© 2024 Md Erfanul Islam Bhuiyan.
-All Rights Reserved.
+© 2025 Md Erfanul Islam Bhuiyan.
+This project is available under the [MIT License](LICENSE).